-Both Apple and Google have broad discretion to change their respective terms and conditions applicable to the distribution of our applications, including the amount of, and requirement to pay, certain fees associated with purchases required to be facilitated by Apple and Google through their payment systems, and to interpret their respective terms and conditions in ways that may limit, eliminate or otherwise interfere with our ability to distribute our applications through their stores, the features we provide, the manner in which we market our inapp services, and our ability to access information about our users and subscribers that they collect.
+Both Apple and Google believe they have broad discretion to unilaterally change the terms and conditions governing their respective app stores, including, among other things, the amount of, and requirement to pay, certain fees associated with purchases required to be made through their payment systems.
 Apple or Google could also make changes to their operating systems or payment services that could negatively impact our business, including by unilaterally raising the prices for those services.
-For additional information, see "Item 1A Risk factors-Risks relating to our business-Distribution and marketing of, and access to, our services relies, in significant part, on a variety of third-party platforms, in particular, mobile app stores.
+For additional information, see "Item 1A Risk factors-Risks relating to our business-Distribution and marketing of, and access to, our services rely, in significant part, on a variety of third-party platforms, in particular, mobile app stores.
 If these third parties limit, prohibit, or otherwise interfere with features or services or change their policies in any material way, it could adversely affect our business, financial condition, and results of operations."

-The manner in which Apple and Google operate these services is being reviewed by legislative and regulatory bodies globally.
+The manner in which Apple and Google operate these services is being reviewed by legislative and regulatory bodies globally and challenged in courts in multiple jurisdictions.
 Notably, the European Union (the "EU") has, under the Digital Markets Act, designated Apple and Google as "gatekeepers."
-As such, we expect Apple and Google to be restricted from (i) imposing fees or other requirements that are not fair, reasonable and non-discriminatory to all application developers and (ii) prohibiting application developers from informing users about alternative payment options, offering their own in-app payment systems and making their applications available through alternate app stores on iOS and Android devices.
+As such, we expect Apple and Google to be restricted from, among other things, (i) imposing fees or other requirements that are not fair, reasonable and non-discriminatory to all application developers and (ii) prohibiting application developers from informing users about alternative payment options, offering their own in-app payment systems and making their applications available through alternate app stores on iOS and Android devices or through direct download.
 In addition, the Republic of Korea has adopted legislation that prohibits Apple and Google from requiring that developers exclusively use Apple and Google to process payments.
-Further, courts and regulators in several jurisdictions, including France, India, and the Netherlands have all found that certain app store commissions or requirements that application developers exclusively use in-app payment systems violates laws in those jurisdictions.
+Further, courts and regulators in several jurisdictions, including the U.S., France, India, and the Netherlands have found that certain app store commissions and policies, such as the requirement that application developers exclusively use their payment systems, violate laws in those jurisdictions.
 Multiple other jurisdictions, including the United Kingdom, Japan, Mexico, Brazil, Indonesia, Chile, and Australia, are investigating, considering regulatory action or considering legislation to restrict or prohibit these practices.
-The United States Congress, as well as a number of state legislatures, are also considering legislation that would regulate certain terms of the relationships between developers and Apple and Google and prohibit Apple and Google from requiring in-app payment processing.
+The United States Congress, as well as a number of state legislatures, are also considering legislation that would regulate certain terms of the relationships between developers and Apple and Google and prohibit Apple and Google from requiring the use of their respective payment systems for in-app purchases.